omeka/omeka-s-enduser/docs/modules/datacleaning.md

 ---
 title: Data Cleaning
 ---
+# Data Cleaning

-An Omeka S module for low-level auditing and cleaning of resource metadata.
+Data Cleaning An Omeka S module for low-level auditing and cleaning of resource metadata.
 It is designed to be used to prepare resource metadata for use in visualizations.

 Changes made in Data Cleaning cannot be easily undone, and can be destructive.
 Due to the powerful nature of the module, it can only be used by Global Administrator users.